SEO costs: an eternal headache.

 - Long agency contracts lasting 18 months or more.

-- Lack of a focus on high-quality on-page content in favour of technical SEO and basic work on Title/Meta tags.
+- Lack of a focus on quality content in favour of technical SEO and basic work on Title/Meta tags.

-Here at HESK Digital, we seek to provide Affordable SEO solutions and industry Gold standard work.
+Our Specialists SEO Company, HESK Digital, seeks to provide Affordable SEO solutions and industry Gold standard work.